eriktaylor/ai-agent-moat/README.md

 Unlike a chatbot, an AI agent is a highly structured system designed to achieve a specific goal.
 This agent operates a coordinated investment-research workflow.
 It blends a quantitative signal layer with a reasoning model and a toolkit (market data, web search).
 The agent's core logic is a Workflow with Personas, where it gathers data through a multi-tiered search strategy and then reasons from multiple distinct investor perspectives including a **Market Investor**, a **Value Investor**, and a **Devil's Advocate** to provide a balanced and nuanced analysis.

-## The Role of RAG (Retrieval-Augmented Generation)

 A key challenge with Large Language Models is that their knowledge is frozen at the time they were trained.
 To perform timely financial analysis, an agent needs access to up-to-the-minute information.
 This is where **Retrieval-Augmented Generation (RAG)** becomes essential.
-The RAG pipeline works as follows:

-1.  **Retrieve:** The agent uses its tools to fetch the latest news, financial data, and reports from the internet.
-2.  **Augment:** Assemble a per-ticker dossier, prioritize fresher, higher-quality sources, and de-emphasize stale items.
-3.  **Generate:** Produce analysis that cites and relies on that dossier, not on prior training.

 This RAG architecture is crucial for the agent's reliability.
 It grounds the LLM's powerful reasoning capabilities in real-time, verifiable facts, significantly reducing the risk of generating outdated or inaccurate information.

+---

+## 📈 Live Portfolio Strategy

+*This section is automatically updated by the AI Portfolio Manager.
+Last updated: 2025-09-19.*

+**Market Thesis:** The current market environment presents few clear opportunities.
+High-scoring quantitative candidates are facing significant qualitative headwinds.
+The portfolio will adopt a defensive and highly selective stance.

 ---